rickpowell1311/simple-transaction-api/README.md

 ### Quickstart ###

 * Using git, clone this repository
-* Open the .sln file in Visual Studio and Build the solution.
+* Open the .sln file in Visual Studio and build the solution.
 Nuget packages should be restored on build
 * To run, set the SimpleTransactions.Api project to be the Startup project, and begin debugging using IIS Express
 * The API can be consumed locally at http://localhost:58555/api/